petercorke/RVC3-python/README.md

 `rvctool` imports the all the above mentioned packages using `import *` which is not considered best Python practice.
-It is very convenient for interactive experimentation, but in your own code you can control the imports as you see fit.
+It is very convenient for interactive experimentation, but in your own code you can handle the imports as you see fit.

 ## Other command line tools